grimso/covid19-data/README.md

 A scalable and reproducible data workflow was created which is ready for following scenarios:
 1) The data was increased by 100x.

 The underlying infrastructure can be scaled easily with respect to worker nodes and size of the redshift cluster.
+In addition fetching the data from public APIs is logical partitional on a daily basis, such that only data for a dingle day is processed at once.

 2) The pipelines would be run on a daily basis by 7 am every day.